What is iodine?

 Are iodine-fortified foods labelled?

 Yes.
-Foods that contain iodised salt, like breads, will list this in the ingredients.
+Foods that contain iodised salt, like bread, will list this in the ingredients.

 Monitoring iodine levels in New Zealand

-- regularly checking the iodine content of foods, and using this to estimate New Zealanders’ dietary intake of iodine
+- estimate New Zealanders' dietary intake of iodine

-The most recent surveys show New Zealanders' iodine intake has increased significantly since fortification and suggest most adults and children now have adequate iodine intakes.
+The most recent surveys show New Zealanders' iodine intake has increased significantly since fortification began.
+This suggests most adults and children are getting enough iodine.